 The following example shows how the table pointer and table data is defined and retrieved from the microcontroller.
 This example uses raw table data located in the Program Memory which is stored there using the ORG statement.
-The value at this ORG statement is "1F00H" which refers to the start address of the last page within the 8K Program Memory of the microcontroller.
-The table pointer low byte register is set here to have an initial value of "06H".
-This will ensure that the first data read from the data table will be at the Program Memory address "1F06H" or 6 locations after the start of the last page.
-Note that the value for the table pointer is referenced to the specific page pointed by the TBLP and TBHP registers if the "TABRD [m]" or "LTABRD [m]" instruction is being used.
-The high byte of the table data which in this case is equal to zero will be transferred to the TBLH register automatically when the "TABRD [m]" instruction is executed.
+The value at this ORG statement is "1F00H" which is located in ROM Bank 1 and refers to the start address of the last page within the 16K words Program Memory of the BS66F360C device.
+The table pointer low byte register is setup here to have an initial value of "06H".
+This will ensure that the first data read from the data table will be at the Program Memory address "3F06H" or 6 locations after the start of the last page.
+Note that the value for the table pointer is referenced to the specific address pointed by the TBLP and TBHP registers if the "TABRD [m]" or "LTABRD [m]" instruction is being used.
+The high byte of the table data which in this case is equal to zero will be transferred to the TBLH register automatically when the "TABRD [m]" or "LTABRD [m]" instruction is executed.